Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 2. Ashtanga (Power Yoga)

 Ashtanga, or power yoga, is a highly structured version of Vinyasa.
 Power yoga follows a traditional series of postures that is more or less the same every time.
-This is the best style for yogis who want a predictable structure to their workouts.
+This is the best style for yogis who want a predictable structure for their workouts.

-To remedy this, focus on squatting deeper in Chair Pose or Low Lunge every time, for example.
-You can also look into taking longer 90 minute classes once or twice a week.
+To remedy this, focus on squatting deeper in the Chair Pose or Low Lunge every time, for example.
+You can also look into taking longer 90-minute classes once or twice a week.
 You will need to push your limits to work toward weight loss, but there is no denying that Ashtanga yoga will make you sweat your butt off and melt off a lot of calories in the process.

 3. Bikram & Hot Yoga Variations

-Like Ashtanga, Bikram follows a set sequence of poses (26 to be exact) but the sequence is different from Ashtanga and the classes are heated to a sweaty 105°F and 40% humidity.
+Like Ashtanga, Bikram follows a set sequence of poses (26 to be exact) but the sequence is different from Ashtanga, and the classes are heated to a sweaty 105°F and 40% humidity.

 Bikram classes are 90 minutes long and highly structured.
-This is where you will find the most hardcore yogis and athletes who are really looking to build some muscle and burn major calories.
+This is where you will find the most hardcore yogis and athletes who are looking to build some muscle and burn major calories.

 Bikram is not for the faint of heart- you should be ready to sweat, stretch, and shake (because your muscles are working so dang hard) like you never have before.
 Anyone who thinks yoga can’t be a calorie-burning workout will change their mind after just a single Bikram class.